What Are Annuities?

 - The Payout phase

-During the second phase, called the Payout phase, the company pays income to you, or to anyone else you choose.
+During the second phase, called the Payout phase, the company pays income to you or anyone else you choose.
 Unlike many other retirement savings instruments, you will typically have flexibility in how you receive your funds.
 For instance, you can choose to accept, say, a 10-year payout, 20-year payout, or even a lifetime payout of income.

 How Do Annuities Best Serve Investors?